Hakimi0804/battery/README.md

 # battery
-Was gonna keep this public but someone requested it 🤷‍♂️ sooo don't complain about it being stupid or anything.
+Was gonna keep this private but someone requested it 🤷‍♂️ sooo don't complain about it being stupid or anything.
 However issues are welcome.